Juniper/open-nti/README.md

 > On Ubuntu, you'll have to add "sudo" before the last command

 By default the container is named "open-nti_con" and is working in **non-persistent mode**, once you stop it all data are gone.
-On Linux, it's possible to start the container in **persistent mode** to save the database outside the container, by using the startup script ```docker.start.persistent.sh```. *Persistent mode is not supported on Mac OS*
+It's possible to start the container in **persistent mode** to save the database outside the container, by using the startup script ```docker.start.persistent.sh```. *Persistent mode on Mac OS requires at least v1.12*

 ### Customize OpenNTI

 #### Customize container's name and ports

 All port numbers and names used by start/stop scripts are centralized in one file : [open-nti.params](open-nti.params), you can easily adapt this file with your own port numbers or names.
 It's mandatory if you are planning to run multiple instances of OpenNTI on the same server.

 #### Customize the container itself